HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Data

-We plan to focus on the star-forming population in our analysis, as the majority of quenched galaxies are not detected in ALFALFA and those detected in HI do not follow the same gas scaling relations as the star-forming ones~\citep{boselli2014}.
-Therefore, we divide galaxies into quenched~(red) and star-forming~(blue) based on their $g-r$ colours~({\it k}-corrected to $z{=}0.1$).
-We use broad-band colours rather than the star formation rate~(SFR), because we are interested in building a photometric estimator of HI fraction that do not rely on high S/N spectroscopic observations.
+I plan to focus on the star-forming population in my analysis, as the majority of quenched galaxies are not detected in ALFALFA and those detected in HI do not follow the same gas scaling relations as the star-forming ones~\citep{boselli2014}.
+Therefore, I divide galaxies into quenched~(red) and star-forming~(blue) based on their $g-r$ colours~({\it k}-corrected to $z{=}0.1$).
+I use broad-band colours rather than the star formation rate~(SFR), because I am interested in building a photometric estimator of HI fraction that do not rely on high S/N spectroscopic observations.
 For the same reason, we did not remove the $1{,}650$ type 2 Active Galactic Nucleus~(AGN) candidates from the blue sample using the BPT diagnostics, which rely on emission line indices that usually require high S/N spectra.
 Following \citet{zu2016}, we adopt a stellar mass-dependent colour cut to divide galaxies into red and blue,

 indicated by the gray dashed lines in Fig.~\ref{fig:ms-color_matched}~(described further below).